Olivia Chen, NP

 Concentration: Adult, Gerontological Nurse Practitioner Specialty - Online Learning - Visit Website

-East Tennessee State University's Master of Science in Nursing (M.S.N.) with a Gerontological Nurse Practitioner Specialty prepares advanced practice nurses to deliver high-quality, cost-effective healthcare to older adult populations.
-The comprehensive program focuses on rural and underserved communities, offering specialized training in complex care management, clinical assessment, and patient-centered interventions.
-Graduates are equipped to take national certification exams and pursue leadership roles in geriatric healthcare settings.
-Admission requires a BSN from an accredited program, a 3.0 GPA, and current nursing licensure.
+East Tennessee State University's Master of Science in Nursing with an Adult, Gerontological Nurse Practitioner Specialty offers a targeted approach to geriatric healthcare education.
+Focusing on rural and underserved communities, this program prepares advanced practice nurses to deliver high-quality, cost-effective care for older adult populations.
+The 46-credit curriculum emphasizes complex care management and patient-centered interventions.
+Affordability is enhanced through strategic tuition structures, while the program's comprehensive training prepares graduates for national certification and leadership roles in geriatric healthcare settings.

 Online Learning - Visit Website